-The composition, appointment, election and retirement of trustees are governed by the charity's Articles of Association and the Rules.
-Under the Articles of Association, the Board may comprise nine 'association trustees' and up to four lay trustees.
-Trustees can join the Board in two ways:
+The composition, appointment, election and retirement of Council members is governed by the organisation's Articles of Association and the Rules.
+Under the Articles of Association, the Council may comprise nine Council members elected by the BAOT membership to the following roles: Chair; Council members from England, Wales, Scotland and Northern Ireland; Research and Development; Learning and Development; Industrial Relations and International Affairs.